8base/old-documentation/getting-started/quick-start.md

 # Quick Start

-An easy way to get familiar with 8base is to go through the steps to download, install, and run a demo application.
-To make this process easy, we've created [a simple React app](https://github.com/8base/app-example) for you.
-It will help demonstrate some important concepts of 8base.
+An easy way to get familiar with 8base is to go through the steps to download, install, and run a one of the starter apps.
+To make this process easy, we've created a quickstart guide for you!
+It will help demonstrate some important concepts of 8base, and maybe even kick-off an awesome project😊

-For context, the demo app is a nifty little real estate platform.
-It allows users to manage Brokers, Customers, Listings, and Properties, and provides a convenient "Share Listing" via email capability.

 So... let's get to it!

 ## 1. Create an 8base Account

-The first thing you'll need to do is create an 8base account.
-To get started, click [this link to signup](https://app.8base.com/auth/signup).
+The first thing you'll need to do – if you haven't already – is create an 8base account.
+To get started, click [this link](https://app.8base.com).
 If you use an email and password to create your account, we'll send you a confirmation email.
 Either way, once your account is confirmed 8base will redirect you to your default workspace.

 ![8base Signup](../.gitbook/assets/signup-screen%20%281%29.png)

 Voila!
-You've officially signed up for 8base :\)
+You've officially signed up for 8base.

 ## 2. Visit your Workspace

-In 8base, workspaces are treated like an individual project. - just like you probably have different Git repositories for different code bases.
-This allows you to easily stay organized with projects, as well as upgrade individual workspaces when your app or service begins to scale!
+In 8base, each workspace is treated as an individual project – much like you probably have different Git repositories for different code bases.
+This allows you to easily stay organized with projects, as well as upgrade individual workspaces when your app or service starts to scale!
 Each workspace starts on a [30-day Free Trial](https://www.8base.com/pricing).

-Let's just use the default workspace for the rest of this demo.
+Let's just use the default workspace for the rest of this quick-start.

 _Optional: If you want to create a new workspace, click the "YOUR NAME's Workspace" dropdown at the top of your screen and select "+ New Workspace".
 Name it whatever you like before pressing create.
 The new workspace should load in less then 10-seconds._

 ![Create a Workspace](../.gitbook/assets/workspace-menu%20%281%29.png)

 ## 3. Install the 8base CLI and Authenticate
 Open up your Terminal of choice.
 To harness the full power of 8base, you'll need to have [Node.js](https://nodejs.org/) installed on your computer.
-Without it, you won't be able to install our handy [8base NPM package](https://www.npmjs.com/package/8base).
+Without it, you won't be able to install our handy [8base CLI](https://github.com/8base/cli).

-Assuming you're all set up and able to run `npm` commands, let's go ahead and install the 8base CLI.
+Assuming you're all set up and able to use `npm`, let's go ahead and install the 8base CLI.

 ```text
 # Install 8base globally
 npm install -g 8base-cli
 ```

 When using the 8base CLI you need to authenticate your development workspace.
 This allows you to communicate with 8base for deploys, function invocations, logs, and more.
-Try running the following and allow your browser to launch a new window \(you may have to login\).
+Try running the `login` command and allow your browser to launch a new window \(you may have to login\).

 ```text
 # Login with CLI.